hyperledger/fabric/docs/source/smartcontract/smartcontract.md

   the ESCC implements this [process](../peers/peers.html#phase-1-proposal).

 * Validation system chaincode (VSCC) validates a transaction, including checking endorsement policy and read-write set versioning.
-You can read more about the LSCC implements this [process](../peers/peers.html#phase-3-validation).
+You can read more about how the LSCC implements this [process](../peers/peers.html#phase-3-validation).

 It is possible for low level Fabric developers and administrators to modify